-Blueberry Lemon Ricotta Pancakes are super light and fluffy ricotta pancakes filled with fresh blueberries and a little bit of lemon zest!
+Lemon Ricotta Pancakes are super light and fluffy ricotta pancakes.
+These pillowy pancakes have a hint of lemon for the perfect bit of zing in your pancakes!

 - Flour: To keep the pancakes light and fluffy, it’s important to properly measure the flour.
 To measure either weigh or stir or sift to break the flour up.
 Lightly spoon into the measuring cup and level.
 Avoid packing flour in.